saranyaray/student-learning-framework/README.md

 - Streamlit for the UI framework

 ---
-Made with ❤️ by Reuel Sajeev Koshy & Saranya Ray
+Made by Reuel Sajeev Koshy & Saranya Ray